How an eccentric engineer at the Beatles’ record company invented the CT scan

 Hounsfield formulated a new way to approach the problem of imaging what’s inside the skull.

 First, he would conceptually divide the brain into consecutive slices—like a loaf of bread.
-Then he planned to beam a series of X-rays through each layer, repeating this for each degree of a half-circle.
+Then he planned to beam a series of X-rays through each layer, repeating this for each degree of a semicircle.
 The strength of each beam would be captured on the opposite side of the brain—with stronger beams indicating they’d traveled through less dense material.

 Finally, in possibly his most ingenious invention, Hounsfield created an algorithm to reconstruct an image of the brain based on all these layers.
 By working backward and using one of the era’s fastest new computers, he could calculate the value for each little box of each brain layer.
 Eureka!